An additive framework for kirigami design: Results

-In particular, if we simply choose $\{\mbf{\tilde{x}}_0, \mbf{\tilde{x}}_1, \dots, \mbf{\tilde{x}}_{m+n-1}\}$ to be the seed nodes (i.e. all the top and left boundary points in the linkage array), then $M^\text{sub}$ is simply the $(2m+2n) \times (2m+2n)$ identity matrix. \item Calculate the full linkage array by a direct matrix multiplication using \eqref{eq:solved_seed} together with \eqref{eq:design_array} (Fig.~\ref{fig:F1}C, third panel). \item For the boundary nodes of the $(m+1) \times (n+1)$ kirigami pattern that are not included in the linkage array, one can determine their coordinates uniquely using the linkage array obtained in the last step together with four prescribed corner positions and a set of desired \emph{boundary offsets} (see SI Section~S1D for details). \end{enumerate}
+In particular, if we simply choose $\{\mbf{\tilde{x}}_0, \mbf{\tilde{x}}_1, \dots, \mbf{\tilde{x}}_{m+n-1}\}$ to be the seed nodes (i.e. all the top and left boundary points in the linkage array), then $M^\text{sub}$ is simply the $(2m+2n) \times (2m+2n)$ identity matrix. \item Calculate the full linkage array by a direct matrix multiplication using Eq.~\eqref{eq:solved_seed} together with Eq.~\eqref{eq:design_array} (Fig.~\ref{fig:F1}C, third panel). \item For the boundary nodes of the $(m+1) \times (n+1)$ kirigami pattern that are not included in the linkage array, one can determine their coordinates uniquely using the linkage array obtained in the last step together with four prescribed corner positions and a set of desired \emph{boundary offsets} (see Supplementary Section 1.4 for details). \end{enumerate}